 The Strivacity platform and all of its hosted services include a variety of configurable security controls that allow Strivacity customers to tailor its security for their own use.

-Strivacity strongly encourages all customers to enable the use of multi-factor authentication features made available by Strivacity, and use Strivacity password policies to to set policy per their own acceptable password policies.
+Strivacity strongly encourages all customers to enable the use of multi-factor authentication features made available by Strivacity, and use Strivacity password policies to set password quality per their own acceptable standards.

 Strivacity maintains policies, procedures, and logical controls that are designed: